kabarton62/transfer-week-demo/README.md

   3. **mutillidae.sh**:     Deploy a Mutillidae Docker container
   4. **ssh.bat**:           Start a SSH shell using a Windows Batch script (so there's not a lot of time spent troubleshooting failed SSH attempts)
   5. **deluser.sh**:        Delete all those users we added and their ssh-rsa keys
+  6. **revshell-gen.sh**:   Used to generate reverse shells for each student, assuming the usernames are p4401 through p4430.
+Obviously won't work if the username  doesn't fit this format.